avaus/bigdata-cluster/README.md

 ## 5. Examples

-Examples of running Hadoop scripts on this bigdata cluster can be found in [GitHub](https://github.com/avaus/bigdata-examples).
+Examples of running Hadoop scripts, R, H2O, and other stuff on this bigdata cluster can be found in [GitHub](https://github.com/avaus/bigdata-examples).